twilio/twilio-python/docs/usage/phone-calls.rst

     for c in calls:
         c.hangup()

-Note that :meth:`hangup` will also cancel calls currently queued.
+Note that :meth:`~Call.hangup` will also cancel calls currently queued.

-If you already have a :class:`Call` sid, you can use the :class:`Calls` resource to update the record without having to use :meth:`get` first.
+If you already have a :class:`Call` sid, you can use the :class:`Calls` resource to update the record without having to use :meth:`~Calls.get` first.

 .. code-block:: python